 Because PTSD usually involves sleep disturbance, nightmares, and flashbacks, all of which re-traumatize a trauma victim repeatedly, sufferers are in a constant state of fight or flight, so their systems are flooded with cortisol and adrenaline.
 The desire to counteract the physical and psychological sensations of being constantly on the alert and reliving trauma leads many with this diagnosis to seek drugs, alcohol, or both.
 Nearly 50% of people who seek addiction treatment struggle with PTSD.

-Learn More About Dual Diagnoses in Colorado at Mile High Recovery
+Learn More About Dual Diagnoses in Colorado at Mile High Recovery Center

 Let Mile High Recovery Center support you by providing treatment for cases of dual diagnosis in Colorado at our dual diagnosis center.
 Our evidence-based therapies are provided by professionals who coordinate care to best treat your substance use disorder and other mental health disorders.
 Call today at 303-268-2144 or use our online form.
 Don’t wait.
 Get the help you deserve.